Battle of Bandiradley: Prelude to battle

-On August 14, 2006, local tribal leaders as well as wishing autonomy from the state of Puntland, organized Ethio-Puntland Militias and put Abdi Qeybdid in charge of them.
+On August 14, 2006, local tribal leaders as well as wishing autonomy from the state of Galmudug, organized Ethio-Puntland Militias and put Abdi Qeybdid in charge of them.

 On November 12, the ICU took the town of Bandiradley.

-On November 13, the President of Puntland, General Adde Musa led 50 battlewagons to Galkayo to confront the Islamists.
+On November 13, Abdi Qaybdid led 50 battlewagons to Galkayo to confront the Islamists.

 On November 22, Ethiopia imposed a curfew on the town of Balanbale and was searching residents entering or leaving the village.

 On November 25 Ethiopian forces fired missiles at the Islamic Courts Union.

 On November 26, thousands of ICU troops were reported deploying in Abudwaq, within 15 km of the Ethiopian border.

 On November 28, Ethiopian forces in the Galkayo, Mudug area were estimated to be about 500-strong, with over 100 vehicles including tanks.
 There was an exchange of gunfire and missiles.
 Afterwards, the ICU held a rally in Bandiradley, at which ICU chairman Sheikh Sharif Sheikh Ahmed accused the Ethiopians of firing 12 missiles at the Islamic Courts Union.

 On December 1, in Galkayo, it was reported 9 clerics of the Islamic Tabliq sect had been arrested under the orders of Colonel Abdi Qeybdiid.

-On December 7–8, the militia of warlord Abdi Qeybdid took part in skirmishes against forces of the ICU near the small settlement of Sadah Higle between Bandiradley and Galkayo.
+On December 7–8, the militia of warlord Abdi Qeybdid took part in skirmishes against forces of the ICU near the small settlement of Sadeh Higlo between Bandiradley and Galkayo.
 This rapidly led to an exchange of shelling between Ethiopian and ICU troops.

 Hundreds of Ethiopian troops and tanks took up positions near Bandiradley with militiamen from the northeastern semi-autonomous region of Puntland.
 Puntland forces claimed they had been provoked by rocket and mortar fire.
 ICU forces stated Ethiopian troops "started firing missiles toward our positions."
 At least one ICU fighter was killed in the exchange.